brucland/RP2040/PIO/input_capture/README.md

 The PIO can be used to implement a fast timer/counter, detect i/o pin edges, and log the time stamps at full bus rate to a 8-slot hardware FIFO.
 The FIFO can then be read by the M0 core at some much slower rate.
 The implemented capture has a useful dynamic range from 10 MHz events down to a milliHertz.
+If the capture rate is slower than the thread execution rate, then an indefinite number of captures is possible.
+If the capture rate is very high, then only the first 8 will be logged to the FIFO, then the system will stall until the CPU reads the FIFO.

 The code structure
 ------------------